aldas/modbus-tcp-client/README.md

 ## Requirements

 * PHP 7.0+ (64bit PHP if you need to read 64bit integers from modbus responses.
-NB: PHP supports only signed 64bit integers so usigned 64bit ints will overflow then 64th bit is set)
+NB: PHP supports only signed 64bit integers so usigned 64bit ints will overflow when 64th bit is set)
 * Release [0.2.0](https://github.com/aldas/modbus-tcp-client/tree/0.2.0) was last to support PHP 5.6

 ## Intention